rust-lang/book/src/ownership.md

 fn makes_copy(some_integer: i32) { // some_integer comes into scope.
     println!("{}", some_integer);
 } // Here, some_integer goes out of scope.
+Nothing special happens.
 ```

 Remember: If we tried to use `s` after the call to `takes_ownership()`, Rust